obfuscurity/tasseo/README.md

 ### Librato Metrics

-Taseso can be configured to fetch metrics from [Librato Metrics](https://metrics.librato.com/) instead of Graphite by setting the `LIBRATO_AUTH` environment variable instead of `GRAPHITE_AUTH`.
+Tasseo can be configured to fetch metrics from [Librato Metrics](https://metrics.librato.com/) instead of Graphite by setting the `LIBRATO_AUTH` environment variable instead of `GRAPHITE_AUTH`.

 The format of the data is: